tomdrozdz/envvar-manager/README.md

 # EnvVar manager

-Useful when you need to set the same variables all the time and update tokens or YubiKeys.
+For when you need to set the same variables all the time, concatenate some of them together, share them between different shells, and update tokens or YubiKeys.

+Small warning: I made this only because I wanted to learn Rust.
+This is not good code.
+It is probably considered insecure, but I'm actually using it and it is quite useful.

 ## Usage